The choice in elective care programme focusses on three type of choice from the NHS Choice Framework:

 - Systems – supporting commissioners, providers and STP footprints to improve the operation of choice within their localities,

-- Information – coordination of information improvements across NHS England, NHS Choices, My NHS and NHS e-Referrals (for patients and professionals), including the development of new metrics and dashboards,
+- Information – coordination of information improvements across NHS England, the NHS website, My NHS and NHS e-Referrals (for patients and professionals), including the development of new metrics and dashboards,

 - Core – advice and guidance, sharing of best practice and national advocacy.

 As part of support being provided to the sector, in August 2016 NHS England published the Securing meaningful choice for patients: CCG planning and improvement guide.

 For more information please contact the Patient Choice Unit email@example.com.